Aircloak/aircloak/air/docs/content/ops/installation.md

 #### SAP HANA

- Inside the host ODBC drivers folder you need to create the folder named `saphana`, and store the driver file into that folder.
+ Store the driver file in a sub folder of the ODBC drivers folder named `saphana`.
 The driver file should be named `libodbcHDB.so`.
  Your SAP site administrator should be able to assist you with obtaining the correct drivers for you server.